shaunsmith/fn-java-sdk-invokebyid/README.md

 `java -jar target/<jar-name>.jar <invoke endpoint> <functionid> [<payload string>]`

-To find the Orace Functions invoke endpoint for your function, inspect the function you want to invoke using the Fn CLI, e.g.,: `fn inspect sdktest helloj`.
+To find the Orace Functions invoke endpoint for your function, inspect the function you want to invoke using the Fn CLI, e.g.,:

+`fn inspect func helloworld-app helloworld-func-java`

 The result will be a JSON structure similar to the following:

 ```JSON
 {